-I’m excited to share my DIY matte finish plaster paint recipe, it’s taken a lot of experimenting to get it right.
-There are several ways to make this type of paint, and certainly some great brands out there as well.
+There are several ways to make DIY plaster paint, and certainly some great brands of flat and chalky paint out there as well.
 This is the way I do it, and I find it covers well and stands up to the wear it gets in our house.
+I’m excited to share my DIY plaster paint recipe (it’s in the graphic below if you’d like to skip the details) with you, it’s taken a lot of experimenting to get it right.
+I’m also in love with my upcycled desk, I hope you like it, too.

-I wasn’t looking for a hutch when I found this piece of a kid’s desk for $5 in a thrift store in Seattle.
+I wasn’t looking for something to turn into upcycled desks when I found this piece of a kid’s desk for $5 in a thrift store in Seattle.
 Two kind young men wrangled it into my van and I managed to get it home in two pieces.
 There was a large corner piece sticking out where it presumably attached to more desk, so I cut that off.
-It’s still sitting in my garage somewhere because I have a wood hoarding problem.
+(It’s still sitting in my garage somewhere because I have a wood hoarding problem.)
+It served as a desk for my son for a few years and when he outgrew it, it moved to the dining room.

 Why Paint Solid Wood?

 I don’t normally paint real wood furniture, I usually just clean it up and wax over it (see my vintage dining room chairs).
-This piece, though, had a paneling back and a cork board, and I’d have to replace all of that to stain it.
-(I still may go back and put a full wood back on it and remove that top trim one day.)
+This piece, though, had a paneling back and a corkboard, and I’d have to replace all of that to stain it.

 Why Plaster Paint?
 Is It Chalk Paint?